mosip/documentation/docs/android-registration-client-configuration.md

-# Android Registration Client: Configuration Guide
+# Android Registration Client- Configuration Guide

 This guide provides a comprehensive list of configurable properties for the Android Registration Client.
 Please note that this list is not exhaustive but serves as a helpful checklist for reviewing commonly configured properties.